-51, 2022 is equal to 124/11 of each reame Executive Officers base satary as set forth above in the saminary compensation ratio.
+51, 2022 is equal to 124/11 of each reame Executive Officers base satisfy as set forth above in the saminary compensation ratio.
 The me nem visition cause of for Good Reason also includes an anount equal to the Named Executive Officers inter-current and Mr. Fischer and by two for each of Mr. Cramer and Mr. Togashi.
 On February 22, 2023, our CNCG Committee determined the bonus awards payable to each of our Named Executive Officers in respect of 2022 performance.
 Such amounts are also disclosed above in the Summary Compensation Table.
 The line item "Without Cause of for Good Reason" also includes an amount equal to (i) the greater of the target amount of such bonus as set forth in the 2022 Grants of Plan-Based Awards Table above or the average annual bonus awarded over the prior two years, multiplied by three for (2) each of Mr. Nordhagen and Ms. Fischer and by two for each of Mr. Cramer and Mr. Togashi, plus (ii) the Named Executive Officer's then-current accrued, but unpaid bonus, as set forth for each of our Named Executive Officers under "Non-Equity Incentive Plan each of Mr. Nordhagen and Ms. Fischer and by two for each of Mr. Cramer and Mr. Togashi, plus (ii) the Named Executive Officer's then-current accrued, but unpaid bonus, as set forth for each of our Named Executive Officers under "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table above.
 (3) Represents the cost of two years of medical benefits for each Named Executive Officer and/or eligible family members at the same annual level as in effect immediately preceding December 31, 2022.
 (4) Reflects the amount and value of unvested LTIP Unit awards that would vest on December 31, 2023, as further described under the Outstanding Equity Awards at Fiscal Year End Table above.
-The line item "Death or Disability" reflects (i) a prorated portion of the actual performance-based awards that vested for each Named Executive Officer on January 1, 2023 based on 364 days of employment over 1.095, (iii) a prorated portion of the maximum amount of LTIP units that can vest on January 1, 2024 contingent upon the achievement of performance criteria during the period between January 1, 2021 and December 31, 2024 sost of may 0439 of employment over 1.095, (iii) a prorated portion of the maximum amount of LTIP units that can vest on January 1, 2024 contingent upon the achievement of performance criteria during the period between January 1, 2021 and December 31, 2024 based on 729 days of employment over 1.095.
-Following certain changes of control (as defined in the 2015 Equity Incentive Plan), the performance-based Max and stat vested [LTIP unit awards that vested [LTIP unit awards under our long-term equity incentive compensation program with less than eighteen (18) months left in the three year performance period will vest without being subject to proration.
-The line item "Without Cause or of Good Reason" reflects the vesting of all outstanding time-based and performance-based LTIP unit awards.
-For additional information, see "Compensation Discussion adh Ausis=Elements of our Compensat
+The line item "Death or Disability" reflects (i) a prorated portion of the actual performance-based awards that vested for each Named Executive Officer on January 1, 2023 based on 364 days of employment over 1.095, (iii) a prorated portion of the maximum amount of LTIP units that can vest on January 1, 2024 contingent upon the achievement of performance criteria during the period between January 1, 2021 and December 31, 2024 sost of may 04 ys of employment over 1.095, (iii) a prorated portion of the maximum amount of LTIP units that can vest on January 1, 2024 contingent upon the achievement of performance criteria during the period between January 1, 2021 and December 31, 2024 based on 729 days of employment over 1.095.
+Following certain changes of control (as defined in the 2015 Equity Incentive Plan), the performance-based Max and stat vested [LTIP unit awards that vested [LTIP unit awards based unit able above.
+(5) The definition of "Good Reason" includes our delivery of a notice of non-renewal to the Named Executive Officer, but does not include the Named Executive officer of delivery of a notice of non-renewal to us.
+Following a change in control (as defined in the Equity Incentive